-The objective of United States Department of Housing and Urban Development (HUD) Office of Faith-Based and Neighborhood Partnerships (Partnership Office) is to serves as a liaison between HUD, grassroots neighborhoods and other community non-profit organizations, to provide the latest information about HUD regulations, requirements and programs as well as state, local and other government programs available to communities.
-The HUD Partnership Office also serves as a resource center for Faith-Based and Community Organizations (FBCOs) seeking to partner with HUD to address the housing and community development needs of low and moderate-income communities.
+The objective of United States Department of Housing and Urban Development (HUD) Office of Faith-Based and Neighborhood Partnerships (HUD Partnership Center) is to serve as a liaison between HUD, grassroots neighborhoods and other community non-profit organizations, to provide the latest information about HUD regulations, requirements and programs as well as state, local and other government programs available to communities.
+The HUD Partnership Center also serves as a resource center for Faith-Based and Community Organizations (FBCOs) seeking to partner with HUD to address the housing and community development needs of low and moderate-income communities.

-The HUD Office convenes outside partners, practitioners and organizations from neighborhood non-profit and faith communities with policy makers, public-private partners and government officials to more effectively identify and meet the needs of some of the nation's most vulnerable citizens.
-This assistance is designed to support, build, and strengthen their capacity by serving as a clearing house for information and requests about potential competitive funding opportunities within HUD and other federal agencies, for FBCOs.
-For more information, please contact us with any questions or concerns at (202) 708-2404.
+The HUD Partnership Center convenes outside partners, practitioners, and organizations from neighborhood non-profit and faith communities with policymakers, public-private partners and government officials to more effectively identify and meet the needs of some of the nation's most vulnerable citizens.
+This assistance is designed to support, build, and strengthen their capacity by serving as a clearinghouse for information and requests about potential competitive funding opportunities for FBCOs within HUD and other federal agencies.
+For more information, please contact us with any questions or concerns at firstname.lastname@example.org or (202) 708-2404.